-When it comes time to connect your shiny new sound bar or AV receiver, your two main choices are HDMI or optical digital audio.
+When it comes time to connect your shiny new soundbar or, your two main choices are HDMI or optical digital audio.

-Here are the pros and cons of each.
+Here are the pros and cons of each connection type.

 Both HDMI and optical pass digital audio from one device to another.
 Both are better than analog (the red and white cables).
 Both can pass multi-channel audio, like Dolby Digital.
 Both cables can be had pretty cheap.

 The biggest difference is that HDMI can pass higher-resolution audio, including the DTS HD Master Audio.
 These formats can't be transmitted across optical.such as and

 In terms of simplicity, HDMI also passes video signals.
 So if you want just a single cable between two devices, HDMI () is your pick.

 Depending on your gear, you might not have the option for HDMI.
 Maybe you have an older receiver.
 Maybe you have everything connected to your TV, and you just want to get the audio out to a(and the only option is optical).

 In that case, optical is fine.
 Don't sweat not being able to connect with HDMI.
 For most setups, the sound will be just as good with optical as with HDMI.

 One complication is if you have a soundbar, like the one of the many TVs that can't pass such a signal via its optical outputs.
 Soundbars like the Ray don't have HDMI inputs anyway, so the best way to connect them is directly from the source to the bar via optical, skipping the TV.
 That, or get a new TV., which can benefit from a surround sound signal and you connect it to